UK's Johnson defies calls to quit as ouster bid gathers pace

 Associated Press

-LONDON (AP) — British Prime Minister Boris Johnson defied calls to resign in a feisty performance Wednesday in Parliament — but it may be too little to prevent his Conservative Party’s lawmakers from trying to oust him over a string of lockdown-flouting government parties.
+LONDON (AP) — British Prime Minister Boris Johnson defied calls to resign in a feisty performance Wednesday in Parliament — but it may be too little to prevent a push by his Conservative Party’s lawmakers to oust him over a string of lockdown-flouting government parties.

-Pressure on the prime minister grew as one Conservative lawmaker defected to the opposition Labour Party and a former member of Johnson’s Cabinet told him: “In the name of God, go!”
+Pressure on the prime minister grew as one Conservative lawmaker defected to the opposition Labour Party and a former Conservative Cabinet Minister told him: “In the name of God, go!”

 “We delivered while they dithered,” he said of opposition politicians, several of whom told Johnson he was regarded by Britons as a charlatan, a hypocrite, a liar and “stupid.”

-The opposition Labour Party was boosted by the defection to their ranks of Conservative lawmaker Christian Wakeford, who told the prime minister, “both you and the Conservative Party as a whole have shown themselves incapable of offering the leadership and government this country deserves.”
+The opposition Labour Party was boosted by the defection to their ranks of Conservative lawmaker Christian Wakeford, who said the prime minister was “incapable of offering the leadership and government this country deserves.”

 Johnson brushed aside calls to quit, but his defiant performance was met with muted cheers on the Conservative side of the House of Commons.

-Under Conservative Party rules, a no-confidence vote in the party’s leader can be triggered if 54 party lawmakers write letters to a party official demanding it.
+Under Conservative Party rules, a no-confidence vote in the party’s leader can be triggered if 54 party lawmakers — 15% of the party’s House of Commons total — write letters to a party official demanding it.

 So far only a handful of Conservative members of Parliament have openly called for Johnson to quit, though several dozen are believed to have submitted letters, including some elected as part of a Johnson-led landslide in December 2019.